Web UI

 - Update badge — shows

-check,up to date, or a target version such asv2.31.8. - Report / Docs / GitHub — quick links for support and documentation.
+check,up to date, or the available target version. - Report / Docs / GitHub — quick links for support and documentation.

 - User area — shows the current user and Sign out when authentication is active.